memoryunreal/StableAnimator/README.md

 Email: francisshuyuan@gmail.com

-If you find our work useful, please consider citing it:
+If you find our work useful, <b>please consider giving a star to this github repository and citing it</b>:
 ```bib
 @article{tu2024stableanimator,
   title={StableAnimator: High-Quality Identity-Preserving Human Image Animation},